-Note To update or remove OrgFederationSettings after a SAML identity provider is specified, you must include an empty SAMLMetadata element in the update request.
-If you do not, the request fails and the OrgFederationSettings are not changed.
+Note To update or remove OrgFederationSettings after you specify a SAML identity provider, you must retrieve the SAMLMetadata element from a GET request to the endpoint and include the Enabled, SamlSPEntityId, and SamlAttributeMapping elements in the update request.
+If you do not, the request fails without changing the OrgFederationSettings.